 - System Scale: With this approach, resilience focuses either on urban assets or systems.
 Asset-based approaches tend to focus on the redundancy of physical assets such as man-made infrastructure and the diversity of the natural environment rather than system-based approaches that consider social networks, knowledge, and physical systems (Arup, 2014).

 Regulations directly relating to the resiliency goal or indirectly focused on achieving resiliency are:

-- EU Directive 2004/35/EC: sets aside rules about the environmental liability regarding the prevention and remedying of environmental damage
+- EU Directive 2004/35/EC: sets aside rules about environmental liability regarding the prevention and remedying of environmental damage.

 - EU Strategy on Adaptation to Climate Change: sets out an action plan to avoid the impacts of climate change through the development, planning, and implementation of solutions.